partapparam/partapparam/README.md

 <br />

 ## Hi 👋, I'm Param
-### A passionate, self-taught full-stack data engineer searching for a full-time role as an engineer after a successful 6 years in Sales.
+### A passionate, self-taught full-stack data engineer and 6 years of experience in sales.
-##### 2 years ago, I began my learning journey and started building projects in React, Node, and Python at night, while managing to:
-- _Hit 201% of my quota_,
-- _Signed my company's largest US client and 3 out of the top 10_
-- _Signed $1.1m in ARR_

-#### So what I'm saying is, it's time to follow my passions and become an engineer full-time.

 - 🌱 I’m currently learning **building AI Agents with LangChain** and GitHub-Actions

 - 🤝 I’m looking for help with **finding a job!**

-- 💬 Ask me about **react, node, python, flask**
+- 💬 Ask me about **react, node, python, langchain**

 ##### Where to find me: